aaanh/custom-slide-deck/README.md

 Your script is rendered at `localhost:3000/script`

-Note: Replace `localhost:3000` if an IP address or domain name when you have it deployed somewhere.
+Note: Replace `localhost:3000` with an IP address or domain name when you have it deployed somewhere.